Jack French Kemp 1935-2009

 I am firmly convinced it was possible—not only because Colin Powell is a man vast numbers of people like or admire; but because Jack Kemp, was equally so: a politician who, like Churchill, never wrote off any voter, who believed that his libertarian philosophy could appeal to all, that it was the height of patronization to single out minority groups and declare that they must have more government because they cannot get by with less of it.

 Jack was a man who lived life at maximum velocity, whether as championship quarterback for the Buffalo Bills, as a U.S. congressman who promoted enterprise zones in inner cities, as an empowerment-advocating Housing Secretary, or as a candidate for Vice President who described himself as a “bleeding-heart conservative.”
-But you can read all about those achievements by Googling his name.
+But you can read all about those achievements by searching the web.
 I would rather write about what he meant to Churchillians.

-The Tenth International Churchill Conference in 1993, chaired by Merry Alberigi and held in Washington, was one of our most stellar occasions.
+The Tenth International Churchill Conference in 1993 was a stellar occasion.
 We welcomed Lady Thatcher, Winston Churchill, Ambassador Kirkpatrick, Celia Sandys and General Powell.
 We held a service at the Washington Navy Yard Chapel which duplicated that of Roosevelt and Churchill at Argentia in August 1941, with veterans of USS Augusta and HMS Prince of Wales to read the Lessons.
 We hosted Ambassador Alan Keyes, who not only sang five national anthems including God Defend New Zealand, but all six verses of The Battle Hymn of the Republic—without music in freezing cold on the steps of the Lincoln Memorial.
 As Churchill wrote of Argentia: “Every verse seemed to stir the heart.
 It was a great hour to live.”

 Jack Kemp was our keynote speaker at that conference.
-In the summer 2009 issue of Finest Hour we republish what he said: words of wisdom and inspiration, delivered with the vigor for which he was known, and not without humor.
+He spoke words of wisdom and inspiration, delivered with vigor and humor.
 When his introducer made so bold as to compare him to a former congressman named Abraham Lincoln, Jack rose in haste to disclaim even the slightest similarity.
 After her appreciation following his speech Jeane Kirkpatrick and Jack embraced: old colleagues, veterans of political wars, together again, even though (as Jeane told me at dinner), they had differed fervently over the 1982 Falklands War, with Jack firmly on the side of Margaret Thatcher and Great Britain.

 Jack and his gracious wife Joanne were with us again at the commissioning of USS Winston S. Churchill in Norfolk in 2001, and we dined together in the wardroom.
-His last run for offheave six years past, but he was still passionate about what The New York Times called his “most important idea….the theory that deep cuts in taxes would lead to such an economic boom that much if not all of the revenue lost from lower taxes would be offset by the additional tax receipts that resulted from greater earnings.”
+His last run for office was six years past.
+He was still passionate about what The New York Times called his “most important idea.”
+That was the theory that tax cuts woiuld lead an economic boom.
+Lost revenue lost is more than offset by taxes on greater earnings.

 “What was it that Churchill said about Supply-Side economics?”
 Jack asked between bites.